TANGO-Project/placer/README.md

 ```
 > java -jar Placer.jar --help

-placer beta1
+Placer version Beta5

 Usage: placer [options]

+  --help                   prints this usage text
   --in <file>              the JSon file representing the placement problem
   --out <file>             the file where the JSon representing the placements will be stored
   --discrepancy <value>    the maximal discrepancy to use during the search must be >=0 , lower is faster but incomplete, use 20 for instance (5 if in a hurry). default is MaxInt
+  --strategy strategy1,strategy2,...
+                           Search strategies to use, in the order they must be searched.
+The available search stategies are:
+                                 TransmissionRouting
+                                 TaskPlacementLessBuzyProcFirst
+                                 LocalOrBusTransmissionLargestFirstLocalFirst
+                                 LocalOrBusTransmissionLongestAdjFirstNonLocalFirst
+                                 TaskPlacementFastestImplemPlusLessBuzyProcFirst
+                                 SharedImplementationInstances
+                                 TaskAndTransmissionStarts
+                                 HEFT  (not very good in CP context)
+                 when not specified, a default search strategy is used.

-  --timeLimit <value>	the maximal run time for Placer in seconds, default is MaxInt.
-In case of LNS it is taken as the time limit pers CP exploration.
+  --timeLimit <value>      the maximal run time for Placer in seconds, default is MaxInt, also used for LNS
   --verbose                prints some verbosities
   --license                prints license and stops
   --lns <value>            use LNS, only for single objective goal (minMakespan,minEnergy,...) not for sat or Pareto
   --lnsMaxFails <value>    for LNS: the maximal number of fail per CP search default is 2000
+  --lnsTimeLimit <value>   for LNS: the time limit for each LNS search.
   --lnsRelaxProba <value>  for LNS: the probability (in percentage) to maintain an element from one solution to the relaxed one, default is 90
+  --lnsNbRelaxations <value>
-  --lnsNbRelaxations <value> 	for LNS: the total number of relaxation to try out, default is 500
+                           for LNS: the total number of relaxation to try out, default is 500
+  --lnsNbRelaxationNoImprove <value>
-  --lnsNbRelaxationNoImprove <value>	for LNS: the maximal number of consecutive relaxation without improvement, default is 200
+                           for LNS: the maximal number of consecutive relaxation without improvement, default is 200
-  --help	prints this usage text
+  --lnsCarryOnObjForMultiHardware <value>
+                           when using multi hardware, should Placer carry on the best values for the objective function from one hardware to the next one?
+                                 0 is no;
+                                 1 is yes, but if first solution cannot be found, try again without carry on (this is the default)
+                                 2 is yes, and without retry
+  --lnsUseEarlyStop <value>
+                           when using LNS, this option ask the solver to first make a search with all limits (time and fails) divided by ten, and stop if this search was not fruitful.
+If the search was fruitful, it then proceeds with the normal set limits (time and fails)
+  --benchmark <value>      run the tool, reports the run time and obj, and optionally saves the outfile, if an outfile is given.
 Note: Placer is a java software so that all options taken by the JVM also apply.
-Among them, you should consider the -Xmx and -Xms parameters to grant more memory to Placer.
+Among them, you should consider the -Xmx and -Xms parameters to grant more memory to Placer:
 example: java -Xms4G -Xmx15G -jar Placer.jar --in=...
 ```